 This institute will focus specifically on hiring administrators, faculty, and staff at educational institutions and the framework presupposes that effective higher education institutions in the 21st century should include leaders and employees who possess knowledge, skills, and personal action consistent with the multicultural competency framework.
 Using high impact engagement strategies, participants will learn how to utilize the Multicultural Competency Interviewing Rubric (MCIR) to assess the multicultural competency of potential employees engaged in the hiring process.
 This performance based model will be applied to a range of employees at different stages of the interview process.
 It is designed to assist screening committees in evaluating the level of multicultural competency of potential leaders and other candidates in an interview process.

-In this interpersonal and experiential workshop we will continue to explore how social, political, media, arts, and inter-cultural depictions of Asian Americans, South Asians, Pacific Islanders and Asians internationally influence the development of self-image among Asian American and Pacific Islander (AAPI) college students.
-We will personally and as a group “unpack” how multiple generated images and popular media counterbalance traditional stereotypical images, and ask what are the generational implications of the most recent depictions of AAPIs, of our families and communities.
-These depictions and more will be used to assist our examination of the media’s role in perpetuating AAPI images in the public sphere.
+In this interpersonal and experiential institute, we will explore how social, political, media, arts, and inter-cultural depictions of Asian Americans, South Asians, Pacific Islanders and Asians internationally influence the development of self-image among Asian American and Pacific Islander (AAPI) college students.
+Presenters and participants will “unpack” how multiple generated images and popular media counterbalance traditional stereotypical images, and ask what are the generational implications of the most recent depictions of AAPIs, of our families and communities.
+These depictions and more will be used to assist the examination of the media’s role in perpetuating AAPI images in the public sphere.
 The national events of 2016 including the elections challenges Asian communities to think about how diverse, separate or united we are and how we will “show up” when needed.
 Each of the presenters will address aspects of Asian American and Pacific Islander (AAPI) identities across the life span and social, psychological, contextual and political forces that continue shape them.
-We will then proceed to explore ways images of AAPIs impact our educational experiences, social relationships, mental and physical health and wellness, and support-seeking.
+Presenters will then proceed to explore ways images of AAPIs impact our educational experiences, social relationships, mental and physical health and wellness, and support-seeking.

-We will experientially and interactively explore the role of media, film, the Internet, the arts and music as powerful influences with positive and negative consequences.
+Both the presenters and participants will experientially and interactively explore the role of media, film, the internet, the arts, and music as powerful influences with positive and negative consequences.
 Images influence us in various ways on university and college campuses.
 They can create, maintain or break stereotypes, which in turn informs self-image and agency.
-In this dynamic institute intended to engage all attendees, we will collectively generate multiple ways of perceiving in order to inspire, shift perceptions, develop strength-based response, and meaningful linkages within and across AAPI and other campus groups.
-In addition to our challenges, we will also underscore strengths, sources of resilience and wellness, as well as share resources.
-As in prior recent years this AAPI Institute will dynamically engage the audience through music, film, storytelling and listening among the audience, and small and large group participation by invitation.
+In this dynamic institute intended to engage all attendees, the presenters will collectively generate multiple ways of perceiving to inspire, shift perceptions, develop strength-based response, and meaningful linkages within and across AAPI and other campus groups.
+In addition to challenges, the presenters will also underscore strengths, sources of resilience and wellness, as well as share resources.
+As in prior recent years this AAPI institute will dynamically engage the audience through music, film, storytelling and listening among the audience, and small and large group participation by invitation.

 Each of presenters in this symposium will represent unique perspectives from different vantage points including theoretical frameworks for inquiry, methodological analysis, social and psychological critique and interpretations of the media’s role in reflecting the AAPI experience.
-Using these innovative and evocative presentations as foundation, there will then be discussion of the continued shaping of our identities through the lifespan, the role of psychologists, family interactions across generations and even our social and cultural interactions as well as relationships with others on university and college campuses.
+Using these innovative and evocative presentations as foundation, there will then be discussion of the continued shaping of AAPI identities through the life span, the role of psychologists, family interactions across generations, and even our social and cultural interactions, as well as relationships with others on university and college campuses.

 This institute is designed to increase the number of women of color in senior level administrative positions within higher education.
 The goal of the institute is to provide entry level and mid-level professionals with essential skills, strategies, and practices that will help them advance in their careers of leadership.
 In this way, the hope is to have an impact on the levels of participation and power by women of color in the field of higher education.
 Institute participants will have an opportunity to meet and interact with other women of color who possess a similar interest in administration, as well as women of color who already have administrative experience.

 The specific behavioral patterns between black and white women are both unique among cross-racial dynamics and crucial to the success of diversity and inclusion initiatives.
 Unspoken history perpetuates archaic divisions, stunting personal growth, and interfering with institutional goals.
 This institute will address this deeply embedded issue in a way that leaves all participants with increased sensitivity to the historical and social barriers that keep black and white women from building and maintaining meaningful relationships in their shared womanhood.
-We will also look within, uncovering how we contribute to both maintaining and eventually dismantling the conditioned rift.
+Presenters will also recommend looking within to uncover how we contribute to both maintaining and eventually dismantling the conditioned rift.

 This institute will provide faculty with unique and creative andragogical tools, strategies, and new ideas to affect more inclusive and interactive engagement in the classroom to foster positive interactions among diverse students.
 Faculty will examine effective strategies that promote inclusion, interaction, and engagement among diverse students in both the face-to-face and online classroom settings.

-This institute is based on two key ideas: the first is that Race, Racism, and Whiteness (RRW) serve to unnaturally divide us and violently disrupt inherent human connection.
-The second is that the 50 trillion cells in our bodies already know how to live in just and supportive community and this knowledge can serve as a powerful framework for uprooting racial oppression and achieving racial justice.
+This institute is based on two key ideas: the first is that Race, Racism, and Whiteness (RRW) serve to unnaturally divide and violently disrupt inherent human connection.
+The second is that the 50 trillion cells in the human body already know how to live in just and supportive communities and this knowledge can serve as a powerful framework for uprooting racial oppression and achieving racial justice.
 Thus, the dismantling of RRW is not actually something that has to be worked toward, but rather a “coming home” to the rightful human interdependence.
-And, it is in the space of this interconnectivity, rooted in bodies’ own knowledge, that deep sources of racial liberation and healing can be found.
+And, it is in the space of this interconnectivity, rooted in the bodies’ own knowledge, that deep sources of racial liberation and healing can be found.

 This institute will explore how race has shaped the development of student affairs as a professional practice.
 Through a review of student affairs history, student activism, changes in public policy, and the development of academic disciplines, presenters will discuss the dynamic process of student-centered work and the challenges (and opportunities) it presents in today’s environment.
 How can professionals in residential life, fraternity and sorority affairs, student activities, student support services, community services, student conduct, wellness, and other student affairs offices engage in anti-racist practices to effect progressive change?
 How do professionals in cultural centers negotiate institutional priorities and tensions with underrepresented student needs and perspectives?
 At this important time in the United States, what is the role of student development in the American Academy?

-This session will benefit all those who work in student affairs and/or engage as scholars or professionals in the area of higher education and student development.
+This institute will benefit all those who work in student affairs and/or engage as scholars or professionals in higher education and student development.

-The presenters will provide a wide variety of skills and experiences that enable participants to connect with and develop partnerships, mentorships, and awareness of opportunities for growth in higher education.
 This institute explores best practices and resources through active and interactive dialogue with expert panels and keynote presenters.
 The focus is on making institutions more responsive and effective in advancing Latino student recruitment, retention, and graduation.
-The session will benefit individuals who are seeking information on best practices in higher education, students who are looking for guidance, mentorship and programs that support their retention to persistence and professionals at both beginning and middle management seeking professional development insights for personal/professional growth.
+The presenters will provide a wide variety of skills and experiences that enable participants to connect with and develop partnerships, mentorships, and awareness of opportunities for growth in higher education.
+The institute will benefit individuals who are seeking information on best practices in higher education, students who are looking for guidance, mentorship and programs that support their retention to persistence and professionals at both beginning and middle management seeking professional development insights for personal/professional growth.